Our Team at FMCH UK

 Board of Trustees

 Barbara Jayson MBE, Founder and Co Chair

-After two years working with expatriate mothers and UNHCR registered refugees in Baku, Azerbaijan, Barbara returned with her family to the UK.
+After two years working on behalf of FMCH with expatriate mothers and UNHCR registered refugees in Azerbaijan, Barbara returned with her family to the UK.

 Rosie Penrhyn-Jones, Co-Chair